 A greenhouse gas calculation for the entire life cycle of the building has the advantage that all emissions are considered.
 For example, the need for replacement of building parts and consequences of other measures such as material selection, construction, etc. are included in the calculations.
-At the same time, a total CO_2e figure is achieved per m^2 and year or over the entire technically determined service life of the building.
+At the same time, a total CO2e figure is achieved per m2 and year or over the entire technically determined service life of the building.
 In principle, such calculations can be compared with other buildings with the same function.
 However, it requires that the assumptions for the greenhouse gas calculations are the same and that the quality of the design and the detailed data used are high.
 In a full assessment the modules A-D are all assessed (A: production and implementation, B: use phase, C: end of life and D: consequences outside the system boundary).

 In Sweden a new law entered into force from 1 January 2022 specifying that all buildings must have a climate declaration that is submitted together with the application for a building permit.
-Finland is currently trialling voluntary submission of a climate declaration, aiming to introduce an obligatory requirement around 2025.
-Denmark has a legal requirement since 2023 with a CO2e limit value for buildings over 1000 m2 and with an even stricter voluntary requirement which is an optional part of the Danish building regulations.
+Finland is currently trialling voluntary submission of a climate declaration.
+In Denmark there will be a legal requirement in 2023 with a CO2e limit value for buildings over 1000 m2 and with an even stricter voluntary requirement which is an optional part of the Danish building regulations.

 The biggest difference is which phases in the building's life cycle are included in the calculations.
 The Swedish climate declaration only includes module A, covering the production phase and the implementation phase.
-Modules B2, B4, B6 and C1-C4 are proposed to be implemented in January 2027.
-The Danish calculation includes parts of modules B and C as well as module D. The Finnish climate declaration has most phases in the government methods.
+The Danish calculation also includes parts of modules B and C as well as module D. The Finnish climate declaration has the most phases of the government methods.

 In Norway, the authorities require that the calculation of greenhouse gas emissions as a minimum include modules A1-A4, B2 and B4.
 In addition, the waste from the construction site must be included in the greenhouse gas emission calculation.
 In Norway, two different scenarios for the estimated climate impact from purchased electricity must be calculated according to the standard.
 Scenario 1 is based on the Norwegian consumption mix and Scenario 2 on the EU's consumption mix (EU28+NO).
-In addition to the calculations, you can also state whether an agreement for guarantees of origin has been entered, and if so, also the time period for the agreement.
+In addition to the calculations, you can also state whether an agreement for guarantees of origin has been entered into, and if so, also the time period for the agreement.